JimMcL/measuring-mimicry/README.md

 # Methods for measuring mimicry

-This project contains data and scripts that implement multiple methods for evaluating the visual accuracy of mimics.
-Each of the methods produce one or more CSV files as output.
+Mimics are animals (or plants) that resemble other animals (or plants).
+This project contains scripts that implement multiple methods for evaluating and quantifying the visual accuracy of mimics, which we hope will be useful for research into mimicry.

+As implemented here, each of the methods produces one or more CSV files as output.
 All output CSV files are accessible in the `output` directory of this project (as described below).
 The columns in the CSV files are format-specific, but always contain a `species` and an `accuracy` column.

 The methods are described in the paper "Mick's Mimicry Methods", Kelly et al. 2020.
 If you make use of any of this functionality in your research, please cite the paper.
+This directory also contains the data used to assess the methods in the above paper.

-We envisage that methods would mostly be treated as templates, that is, the methods source code downloaded and then modified appropriately for the task at hand.
+We envisage that methods would mostly be treated as templates, that
+is: download the method's source code, replace the data, and then modify the method appropriately for the task at hand.

 # Implementation
 Most code in this project is in `R`, however the machine learning module includes a `Ruby` script, and the human predators module web site is implemented in `HTML`, `CSS` and `JavaScript`.